An Open Letter to the Late Soetsu Yanagi

 After reading many of your essays compiled in The Way of Crafts: Origin of a Century of Japanese Aesthetics — a book that has been sitting on my shelf for over five years now — I can’t help but write to you in the hope that you could get to know some of my thoughts, too.

-As a designer and an art history graduate myself, I often found myself fascinated by the diversity of craftsmanship and, especially, the so-called ‘traditional craft’.
+As a designer and an art history graduate, I often found myself fascinated by the diversity of craftsmanship and, especially, the so-called ‘traditional craft’.
 In general, it is not so much the end product that interests me but, rather, the process itself — notably the makers’ pursuit of perfecting their crafts through repeating the same action, day after day.
 Though invisible to the naked eye, that strong sense of determination is heartfelt and deeply engrained in the objects they make.

 I seem to be attracted to ancient objects more than modern or contemporary production.
 “They must have survived up to this day for a reason”, so I thought.
 Yet, if it wasn’t for your writing, I would’ve still been puzzled by this passion for artefact which I have developed since I was little.

-In an essay where you discussed about the beauty of ordinary everyday objects ( zakki), you pointed out that their sole purpose is to be in service of the people.
+In an essay where you discussed about the beauty of ordinary everyday objects (zakki), you pointed out that their sole purpose is to be in service of the people.
 One of the characteristics that made these objects beautiful — in your view — is that they can be used on a day to day basis, withstanding the test of time.
-The solidity and utilitarian nature of these objects, which you referred to as ‘folk craft’ ( mingei), owes their beauty to common folks who worked together side by side in this collaborative endeavour.
+The solidity and utilitarian nature of these objects, which you referred to as ‘folk craft’ (mingei), owes their beauty to common folks who worked together side by side in this collaborative endeavour.

 What strikes me the most, however, is when you mentioned that it was the makers’ lack of intention that led to the birth of these beautiful objects.
 Contrary to these ‘intention-less’ makers is the individual who, more often than not, ended up creating something that is considered as ‘artistic craft’ instead of ‘true craft’.